holoviz/holoviews/doc/Tutorials/index.rst

   animating.

 * `Sampling Data: <Sampling_Data>`_
-  How to select data in multiple dimensions and begin transforming it into different types.
+  How to select data in multiple dimensions, returning a specific (potentially lower dimensional) region of the available space.

 Supplementary Tutorials